- Which courses are offered at Temple law school?

 A limited amount of housing for graduate students is available.
 The majority of Temple graduate students live in private off-campus housing.
-Please visit the housing link for more information.
+Please visit the Temple University Housing Office for more information.

 Only students in the LL.M. in Transnational Law or Taxation Law degree programs may start in the spring or summer.
 All other international students must start in the fall semester.

 Generally, the last week of August until mid-May.
 Please consult the academic calendar.